Amazon ECS task role - Amazon Elastic Container Service

 Your Amazon ECS tasks can have an IAM role associated with them.
 The permissions granted in the IAM role are assumed by the containers running in the task.
+This role allows your application code (on the container) to use other AWS services.
+The task role is required when your application accesses other AWS services, such as Amazon S3.
 For the IAM permissions that Amazon ECS needs to pull container images and run the task, see Amazon ECS task execution IAM role.

-The following explain the benefits of using IAM roles with your tasks.
+The following are the benefits of using task roles:

 • Credential Isolation: A container can only retrieve credentials for the IAM role that is defined in the task definition to which it belongs; a container never has access to credentials that are intended for another container that belongs to another task.